-Whatever path makes you realise the need to redesign your website, the ultimate goal should be to increase sales (ROI, LTV, Average Order Value (AOV) and other fancy metrics).
+Whatever path makes you realize the need to redesign your website, the ultimate goal should be to increase sales (ROI, LTV, Average Order Value (AOV) and other fancy metrics).
 There are also supportive metrics to improve: organic traffic volume, time on site, avg. pageviews\session etc. All these things have to be measured in hard numbers.
 Proper setup of Google Analytics would do.

 Tip: check metrics above within segments as well: across devices (desktop, mobile and tablet at the very least), traffic sources, google analytics build-in advanced segments, home invented and implemented via content groupings user brackets etc.